 You can workout as hard as you want, but if you're not getting the nutrition you need, you won't have the energy to put into your workouts and you won't get the muscle gains you're after as a result.
 Eat five to six smaller healthy meals a day instead of three larger meals.
 This keeps your body feeling more energized through the day and prevents snacking.
 Create a well-rounded diet that includes lean protein and complex carbohydrates, healthy fats and vitamins — and avoid excess sugar and salt to hinder water retention and fat gain.

 Muscles Bulge After Cardio

 No workout is complete without the addition of some cardio activity.
 You can work as hard as you want to build lean, strong muscle, but if you have thick layers of fat over the top of it, you won't be able to see your progress.
 Cardio exercise blasts away calories and burns body fat, revealing those tight, toned muscles underneath.
-Include four to five 30- to 40-minute sessions per week, with activities such as jumping rope, burpees, jumping jacks, pushups and running -- these are a few of the most effective fat-burning cardio exercises.
+Include four to five 30- to 40-minute sessions per week, as recommended by the Physical Activity Guidelines for Americans, with activities such as jumping rope, burpees, jumping jacks, pushups and running — these are a few of the most effective fat-burning cardio exercises.